apache/druid/docs/content/ingestion/data-formats.md

   }
 ```

+#### TSV (Delimited) Index Tasks

 If your file does not have a header as the first line of the file, you must set the `columns` field and ensure that the order of the fields matches the columns of your input data in the same order.
-If your file does have a header, set `firstRowIsHeader` to true, and do not include the `columns` key.
+If your file does have a header, you can set a field called `hasHeaderRow` to true, and do not include the `columns` key.

 Be sure to change the `delimiter` to the appropriate delimiter for your data.
 Like CSV, you must specify the columns and which subset of the columns you want indexed.

+#### Other TSV (Delimited) Ingestion Tasks

+The `columns` field must be included and and ensure that the order of the fields matches the columns of your input data in the same order.

 ### Regex